- Not ready for civil partnership or marriage?

 Tier 5 categories are temporary and people will not be able to switch to another status from within the United Kingdom.

 Categories which are outside the Points-Based System (PBS)

 There is no requirement to have lived together for 2 years when making an application on the basis of marriage/civil partnership.

-If there is some reason why you are not able or willing to enter into a marriage/civil partnership and you do not meet the requirements of the immigration rules for unmarried partners, see the latest position regarding applications based on Article 8 of the European Convention on Human Rights (EX 1-Exception 1).
+If there is some reason why you are not able or willing to enter into a marriage/civil partnership and you do not meet the requirements of the immigration rules for unmarried partners, see the latest position regarding applications based on Article 8 of the European Convention on Human Rights Appx FM family members – section EX – EX.1(b).
 This is a hard route to follow and only worth considering if you can prove that there are insurmountable obstacles to family life with your partner continuing outside the UK.

-If one of the partners is British or another EU nationality, the couple may be able to go to live in certain other EU countries who themselves recognise same sex relationships.
+If one of the partners is British or another EEA nationality, the couple may be able to go to live in certain other EEA countries who themselves recognise same-sex relationships.
 If the foreign partner’s home country recognises same-sex relationships for immigration purposes, living in that country (even if on a temporary basis to build up cohabitation time) would clearly be an option.
 More here.

 If you found this information useful, please consider making a donation so we can continue to support lesbian, gay, bisexual, trans, queer or intersex (LGBTQI+) people through the immigration system.